Star Wars Weekends at Disney World

 Symphony in the Stars

-New for 2014 was a fireworks spectacular that was shown nightly on each Friday, Saturday, and Sunday during Star Wars Weekends.
+New for 2014 was a fireworks spectacular that was shown nightly on each Friday, Saturday, and Sunday during Star Wars Weekends and it will be back for 2015.
 With a Star Wars inspired score and appearances by favorite characters, these fireworks will surely be popular and fun.
-Sadly, this show seems to be a replacement for the ridiculous and ridiculously popular Hyperspace Hoopla dance party, but as they say on Alderaan...the show must go on.
+Sadly, this show seems to be a replacement for the ridiculous and ridiculously popular Hyperspace Hoopla dance party, but a small consolation is that it is directly preceded by "Summon the Force," a character-laden preshow.

 Star Wars Themed Character Dining